Skip to Content

 Best known for its Christmas Markets, Kaysersberg is not to be missed if you are visiting Alsace in the winter.
 But also in summer, the atmosphere in town is great.

 Also here, you’ll find plenty of traditional colorful half-timbered houses, but the town has a totally different layout than the others.
-There’s a small river flowing through the center and that in itself makes it different from all the other towns and villages on the Alsace wine trail.
+There’s a small river flowing through the center and that in itself makes it unique among all the other towns and villages on the Alsace wine trail.

 We also loved that the vineyards here are located just outside the city walls right at the Tourism Office.
 You exit the gate and wow – you’re in a totally different world.
 Here, you can take a short walk (+-15-20 minutes) through the vineyards to the 12th-century Château du Schlossberg.
 You can also reach the castle by stairs in just a few minutes.
 Either way, it’s well worth it and the views from the top are wonderful.
 The castle is just a ruin with a tower and it’s free to visit.